-For centuries, women have given birth and different cultures have used creative methods to help lessen the discomfort, optimize labour, and improve postpartum outcomes.
+For centuries, women have given birth, and different cultures have used creative methods to help lessen discomfort, optimize labour, and improve postpartum outcomes.
 In Africa, for instance, women use gourds of increasing size to help prepare the perineum for birth in order to reduce the likelihood of tearing.
 This seemingly archaic practice was actually the inspiration for a modern-day device called the EPI-NO that helps prepare the mind and body for childbirth.

 The EPI-NO (short for No Episiotomy) was designed by a German physician who was inspired to make this African practice more mainstream.
-He worked with a team of physiotherapists, midwives, and doctors to develop the product which has been sold worldwide since 1992.
+He worked with a team of physiotherapists, midwives, and doctors to develop the product, which has been sold worldwide since 1992.

 The EPI-NO is a biofeedback tool that allows you to connect with your pelvic floor muscles.
 Used during pregnancy, you learn how to contract your pelvic floor muscles and more importantly, how to relax them.
 In the final weeks of pregnancy, you also use it to perform perineal massage.

 The EPI-NO is like a pelvic floor personal trainer that builds strong, flexible muscles that are able to support the weight of the growing baby, that are able to relax to allow the passage of the baby’s head during birth and that are able to recover more optimally postpartum.
-The EPI-NO also allows you to learn how to yield against the discomfort you may feel, as the baby’s head crowns during birth.
+The EPI-NO also allows you to learn how to yield against the discomfort you may feel as the baby’s head crowns during birth.

 What is the Pelvic Floor?

 The pelvic floor is a small group of muscles and connective tissue that run from the pubic bone to the tailbone that function to support the internal organs, ensure healthy urination and bowel movements and contribute to satisfying sex.
-Like any other muscle group, the pelvic floor muscles can become weak, get injured or become dysfunctional leading to pain and discomfort.
+Like any other muscle group, the pelvic floor muscles can become weak, get injured or become dysfunctional, leading to pain and discomfort.
 Tearing of the muscles in the perineum and pelvic floor is common during the second stage of labour.

-The second stage of labour (the pushing) is often the most dreaded with tearing and episiotomy being common fears.
+The second stage of labour (the pushing) is often the most dreaded, with tearing and episiotomy being common fears.
 As the head emerges, the area between the vagina and the anus, called the perineum, can tear or be surgically cut (episiotomy).
-By strengthening and stretching the muscles and tissues of the pelvic floor prior to birth you can minimize this perineal trauma.
+By strengthening and stretching the muscles and tissues of the pelvic floor prior to birth, you can minimize this perineal trauma.

 Tearing ranges in degrees from first to fourth degree.
-First degree tears are small and superficial and typically heal naturally.
+First-degree tears are small and superficial and typically heal naturally.
 Second-degree tears are deeper and affect the skin and muscles of the pelvic floor and need to be repaired with stitches.
-Third- and fourth-degree tears (also called OASI – obstetric anal sphincter injuries) involve the skin and muscles extending down to the anal sphincter with fourth-degree tears extending even further into the anal canal and rectum.
+Third- and fourth-degree tears (also called OASI – obstetric anal sphincter injuries) involve the skin and muscles extending down to the anal sphincter, with fourth-degree tears extending even further into the anal canal and rectum.

 While tearing is certainly not ideal, it is better than an episiotomy.
 Women who have an episiotomy often lose more blood during delivery, report longer, more painful healing times and are more likely to have weak pelvic floor muscles after birth.
-They are also more prone to infection, decreased sexual satisfaction and are at a greater risk of suffering third- and fourth-degree tears during the birth when the incision itself tears.
-By preparing the pelvic floor for pushing with the EPI-NO, women will have strong, flexible and healthy muscles thereby reducing the likelihood of tearing or requiring an episiotomy.
+They are also more prone to infection and decreased sexual satisfaction and are at a greater risk of suffering third- and fourth-degree tears during birth when the incision itself tears.
+By preparing the pelvic floor for pushing with the EPI-NO, women will have strong, flexible and healthy muscles, thereby reducing the likelihood of tearing or requiring an episiotomy.
 The EPI-NO is a fantastic tool to help train the pelvic floor muscles to respond appropriately during birth.

 In Part TWO - EPI-NO Childbirth Trainer, we discuss